harveybc/don/README.md

-The [singularity platform](https://github.com/harveybc/singularity) is a REST API that allows extending existing evolutionary algorithms to a decentralized architecture to provide collaboration, scalability and fault-tolerance in an optimization process.
+The [singularity platform](https://github.com/harveybc/singularity) is a REST API that allows extending existing evolutionary algorithms to a decentralized architecture to provide collaboration, scalability, event log and fault-tolerance in an optimization process.

 It also allows external clients to make remote evaluations of data using the most optimized model parameters found by the optimizers.